dfinity/portal/docs/blog/features/vetkd-primer.md

 ![DH ND](../_assets/dh76.png)

-As everyone uses PKE everyday, it's assumed that you have some intuition about what it is, be we describe it here to set the stage for what we build later.
+As everyone uses PKE everyday, it's assumed that you have some intuition about what it is, but we describe it here to set the stage for what we build later.
 PKE allows to communicate confidentially over a public channel by encrypting messages.
 Suppose Alice wants to send an encrypted message to Bob, a PKE scheme will run somewhat as follows:

 * Bob uses a key generation algorithm $\mathsf{KG}$ to generate a private and public key pair $(\mathit{sk_{bob}, pk_{bob}})$.
 * Bob stores his public key online (eg in a public key infrastructure (PKI)).